mintster/nixmash-spring/README.md

 spring-hibernate
 ==========================

 This project demonstrates using Hibernate with Spring Boot.
-Details on the use of Hibernate and Spring in this application can be found on my blog at http://nixmash.com.
+Blog posts covering various aspects of the application can be found at http://nixmash.com.

-The app uses MySQL backend.
-Since this is for purpose of demonstration, configure connection in AppConfig class.
-Use setup.sql in /install to create schema and populate tables.

-The app is based on Chapter #7 of Pro Spring, Fourth Edition from Apress, "Using Hibernate."
-(An excellent book, btw.)
-Here is [the book's listing on Apress](http://goo.gl/q2w50H).
-For fellow Safari users, here is the online version of it [on Safari](http://goo.gl/TD6nuO).

 ##Implemented##